bruins001/bruins001/README.md

 - 👀 I’m interested in making java programs
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on vanila java projects
-- 📫 How to reach me? send me a mail on niels.bruinsma2002@gmail.com
+- 📫 How to reach me?
+Send me a mail on niels.bruinsma2002@gmail.com

 <!---
 bruins001/bruins001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.